spudde123/zig-sc2-template/README.md

 - --GamePort
     - Decide the port your game is using locally to communicate with the program.
 - --Proton /path/to/Proton
     - On Linux you can run the game with Proton.
-Set the path to the
+Set the path to the proton executable
 - --SteamCompatDataPath /wineprefix/path/
     - Required by Proton